This is a guest post aimed at non-Africans.

 Tip: Find out what the primary language is where you are going and download a free app for it, if available.
 This will make your life easier and your trip much more enjoyable.

-Guest post by Wendy Dessler.
+This is a guest post by Wendy Dessler.

 Heading to Africa?
 Find accommodation here.